Coronado Double-Stacked PST

 Even so, this is a superb scope, ideal for increasing the visibility of subtle features that wider bandpass instruments may struggle with.

-This review appeared in the August 200 issue of Sky at Night Magazine
+This review appeared in the August 2010 issue of BBC Sky at Night Magazine